 Like a lot of obscurities from MGM's On-Demand label, Vice Squad has crept on cat's feet to Screen Archives and lately, Warner Archive listings.
 Viewers know it, if at all, from late PM slots, then infrequent TCM play, VS having otherwise pulled 1953 duty filling cop/robber dates between adrenalin shot of 3-D and grenade burst of Cinemascope, square in that summer of hope's renewal for a beat-down industry.
 United Artists distributed and was part investor in this venture thought promising thanks to tyro trio Arthur Gardner, Jules Levy, and Arnold Laven, whose first (so far only) feature, Without Warning, had been bought by vet producer Sol Lesser, then sold to UA, everyone coming out rosy.
 G,L&L, plus Vice Squad's exploitable title and micro-budgeting, looked to be safe bets for hot weather exploitation.

 Trade sources pegged Gardner as administrator, Levy a point-man for deals, with Laven pulling much of creative duty.
 Whatever sold was catnip to this team.
 All were young and a two of three vote guided policy.
-They'd tried getting Invaders From Mars off the ground, but lack of funds saw rival Ed Alperson grabbing those marbles.
+They had tried getting Invaders From Mars off the ground, but lack of funds saw rival Ed Alperson grabbing those marbles.
 Profit G,L&L made off Without Warning enabled Vice Squad.
 Edward G. Robinson was had for comparative pittance ($50K according to co-star Paulette Goddard's biographer Julie Gilbert), his stock HUAC-diminished to what Robinson later called "a B picture phase of my career."
 Fallen name Goddard, says Gilbert, received $15,000 for three day's work on Vice Squad.
 Hard times weren't theirs alone --- many off contract payrolls took work where it could be had for whatever they could get.

 Gardner, Levy, and Laven understood the value they'd gotten in Edward G. Robinson.
 Life has shaped Eddie, the three told Variety.
 People who really know him, love him for what he is.
 He doesn't have to ham it up any longer.
 That's for kids practicing to be mimics.
 So we asked him to play himself.
 Much to their credit and Vice Squad's good was said recognition of Robinson's icon status and how to make a most of it.
 Walk through this, Eddie, G,L,&L were quoted as saying, and you'll be great.
 Vice Squad does show a relaxed star, Robinson doing what we most enjoy, whatever his own appreciation of reduced circumstances.
 This was an actor incapable of a poor or indifferent performance.
 Mature players, said the producing team, are not types.
 Their years of experience have made them into believable people, which was, added Variety, what these documentary mellers need more than anything else.